igogrek/bitbucket-slack-notifier/README.md

 4. Clone this project
 5. Install node.js with NPM
 6. Run `npm install` to get dependencies
+7. Change *webHookUrl* in notifier.js to your app hook
-7. Run `node notifier` to start the service
+8. Run `node notifier` to start the service
-8. Fork for any required changes in the message
+9. Fork for any required changes in the message

 #TODO
   - Cleanup and bugfix